MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-sql-resource-provider-maintain.md

 ## Collect diagnostic logs

-To collect logs from the locked down virtual machine, you can use the PowerShell Just Enough Administration (JEA) endpoint *DBAdapterDiagnostics*.
+To collect logs from the locked down VM, use the PowerShell Just Enough Administration (JEA) endpoint *DBAdapterDiagnostics*.
 This endpoint provides the following commands:

 - **Get-AzsDBAdapterLog**.
 This command creates a zip package of the resource provider diagnostics logs and saves the file on the session's user drive.
 You can run this command without any parameters and the last four hours of logs are collected.
 - **Remove-AzsDBAdapterLog**.
 This command removes existing log packages on the resource provider VM.